-Mobility clauses can be a blessing and a curse.
-If drafted carefully and with thought, they can assist an employer to maintain its workforce if the workplace has to change location and so provide certainty in this regard.
-However, if the wording is drafted too widely, is unreasonable or the employer fails to adequately consider the effect of the relocation on its workforce, then the result could be unfair dismissal claims or potential statutory redundancy payments.
+Mobility clauses in employment contracts can be a blessing and a curse.
+If drafted carefully and with thought, they can assist an employer to maintain operations in the event a workplace and workforce have to be relocated.
+However, if a mobility clause is drafted too widely, is unreasonable or if the employer fails to adequately consider the effect of the relocation on its workforce, the result could be unfair dismissal claims or potential statutory redundancy payments.

-Here we consider the effect of mobility clauses, employees’ rights and obligations in relation to relocation and what employers can do to increase the possibility of mobility clauses being effective and enforceable.
+In this guide, we consider employees’ rights and obligations in relation to relocation, how to use mobility clauses within employment contracts, and what employers can do to increase the possibility of mobility clauses being effective and enforceable.

 What is a mobility clause in an employment contract?

 A mobility clause in an employment contract is a provision that requires the relevant employee to relocate if required to do so by their employer.
-This may be due to the closure of an office or workplace or a change in the work carried out at a particular location or for another reason.
+This may be due, for example, to the closure of an office or workplace or a change in the work carried out at a particular location.
+The relocation can be either temporary or permanent.

 What is meant by ‘reasonable distance’?